BlaxWalker/PHPing/README.md

 * Access to http://localhost/phping and add your first IP device there (modify "localhost" with your server name / address and server port (if any))
 * If you want to using Telegram Bot and email notification function, modify the related parameters on "/php/PHPing.php" file
+* If you want to using email notification, since PHPing use default PHP mail() function, you may have to update the mail server configuration in "php.ini" file (the configuration file for PHP) based on your environment, or you may use another library such as PHPMailer etc.

 ## How-It-Works
 * Scheduler run PHPing.bat to run PHPing.php every minute